switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 plugins_dir=/usr/lib/aarch64-linux-gnu/mapnik/4.0/input
 ```

-This may change in the future.
 If this is set incorrectly or missing among the errors that you might get when trying to render tiles are:

 !!! warning ""
     An error occurred while loading the map layer 's2o': Could not create datasource for type: 'postgis' (no datasource plugin directories have been successfully registered) encountered during parsing of layer 'landcover-low-zoom'